April 12, 2023 | Category: Resources

-The NSN is thrilled to release our Survivor Storytelling Workbook, co-authored by Sabra Boyd and Chris Ash.
+The NSN is thrilled to offer our Survivor Storytelling Workbook, co-authored by Sabra Boyd and Chris Ash.
 In the anti-trafficking sector, it is often assumed that survivors will want to tell their trauma stories “for the greater good.”
 And in the movements to end sexual and partner violence, it is often assumed that professionals will not want to share their trauma stories publicly, or even their survivorship!
 But what does this mean for survivors?
 How does this impact the kinds of stories they feel obligated to tell, and their willingness to explore and assert their own boundaries?

 This workbook offers practical guidance and considerations for survivors wanting to explore where their boundaries are around public storytelling, how to leverage their stories for impactful advocacy, and how to craft a compelling, survivor-developed story appropriate for each audience.